18 Best Things to Do in Ginza

 inside Itoya, Ginza

 Japanese stationery goods are highly regarded for its quality and design.
-The biggest stationary store, Ginza Itoya is located right off the high street of Ginza.
+The massive stationary store, Ginza Itoya located right off the high street of Ginza, offers a wide selection of stationery spread across 12 floors, including pens, pencils, papers, postcards, office supplies and art tools.

 More info ▶ Ginza itoya : the Best Stationery Store in Tokyo